 You are what you do, not what you say you'll do.
+Action speaks louder than words but not nearly as often.
+Mark Twain

 Agreed definition of well-being

 Wellbeing is a sustainable state in which every individual realises their own potential, copes with the typical stresses of professional life, works productively, resiliently and effectively, and is able to make a significant contribution to their community embedding a culture of compassion, kindness, hope, connection and belonging for themselves and all stakeholders.